Like our Facebook page to keep up on our most recent news

 What's the difference between civic debate and other types of debate?

-You should read the civic debate page for a complete answer but the short answer is civic debate generally combines traditional debate tournament practices with civic engagement.
+You should read the civic debate website linked above for a more complete answer but the short answer is civic debate generally combines traditional debate tournament practices with civic engagement.
 This often includes using topic experts and stakeholders as judges for elimination rounds.
 Civic debate also seeks to promote student publication, service and development.

 How would you compare civic debate to the various high school debate formats?